 Give Yourself Time To Mourn

 Letting go of a long relationship can be complicated.
 It can feel the same as a death.
 The grieving process is going to be in full effect after losing a long time significant other.
 If you deny yourself the ability to go through each step, you’ll only prolong the mourning.
 Go ahead and let yourself grieve.
 Cry.
 Curse.
 Feel all of the feelings that you want and need to feel.
-You may find yourself going through all of the same steps of grief as you would if your partner had died.
+You may find yourself going through all of the same stages of grief as you would if your partner had died.
 Don’t rush the process.
 It takes time.

 Denial – You may think that it really isn’t over.
 There is a way that you can fix things to make your partner come back.
 You’ll focus on a future where the two of you are back together.
 Unfortunately, you may end up sending late night texts against your better judgment.